gengo/goship/README.md

 [Sevabot](http://sevabot-skype-bot.readthedocs.org/en/latest/) is a good choice for Skype.

+### Tools

+There are some tools added in the /tools directory that can be used interface with Goship
+1) convert.go: takes a config.yml  file and converts it to ETCD.
+Used for bootstrapping ETCD from the original conf file.
+2) deploy.go:  Can be used as a script by the "deploy" to create a knife solo command which reads in the appropriate servers from ETCD and runs knife solo.
 GoShip was inspired by [Rackspace's Dreadnot](https://github.com/racker/dreadnot) ([UI image](http://c179631.r31.cf0.rackcdn.com/dreadnot-overview.png)) and [Etsy's Deployinator](https://github.com/etsy/deployinator/) ([UI image](http://farm5.staticflickr.com/4065/4620552264_9e0fdf634d_b.jpg)).

 The GoShip logo is an adaptation of the [Go gopher](http://blog.golang.org/gopher) created by Renee French under the [Creative Commons Attribution 3.0 license](https://creativecommons.org/licenses/by/3.0/).